Tesla Model 3 production on the rise? Shares climb on upbeat Wall Street forecast

 Continue Reading Below

-Keybanc Capital Markets analyst Brad Erikson released a note to investors on Monday, saying that he now expected Model 3 deliveries for the second quarter to hit 30,000 vehicles, versus previous estimates of 20,000.
+Keybanc Capital Markets analyst Brad Erickson released a note to investors on Monday, saying that he now expected Model 3 deliveries for the second quarter to hit 30,000 vehicles, versus previous estimates of 20,000.
 The firm raised its expectations based on conversations with sales centers, finding that Model 3 volumes are showing “meaningful ramp.”

 For the year, Keybanc also raised its Model 3 delivery forecast to 118,182 from 98,182.